Ketek Industries was founded with a single piece of equipment

 Management merges the four companies to become Ketek Group

-Forty-one Years and Counting
+Forty-three Years and Counting

 In late 1978, Rick Abel Sr. and his brother Rosaire bought a single skid-mounted incinerator and put it out for rent.
 Soon after, they got a request for another incinerator, so they bought another and got it into the field – and then the phone rang again.